microsoft/Accera/docs/Manual/03 Schedules.md

 ```
 (i, ii, j, jj, k, kk)
 ```
-In words, the `tile` transformation takes a tuple of indices and a tuple of sizes, and splits each index by the corresponding size.
-Then, the indices involved in the split are reordered such that each of the outer indices (parent index) precede its inner indices (child index).
-Indices that did not participate in the transformation remain in their relative positions.
+In other words, the `tile` transformation takes a tuple of indices and a tuple of sizes, splitting each index by the corresponding size.
+The indices involved in the split are then reordered such that each of the outer indices (parent index) precedes its inner indices (child index).
+On the other hand, indices that did not participate in the transformation retain their relative positions.

 ### `skew`
 ```python